 other people where appropriate

 Sometimes, we can find ways to address all simultaneously.
 What a thought.

-But recognize that in cases of being attacked (physically or existentially), you indeed still help and still “love humanity” at large by specifically defending your own native interests, your people, your patch of the garden.
+But recognize that in cases of being attacked (physically or existentially), you indeed still help and still “love the world” at large by specifically defending your own native interests, your people, your patch of the garden.